searchspring/competencies/competencies/db-postgresql.md

-# Competency - DB Postgresql Level 1
+# Database: Postgresql Level 1
 Postgresql is a popular relational database (RDBMS) emphasizing extensibility and SQL compliance.

 ## How do you prove it?